-Get New Games Early
+Get New Games Early with a Virtual IP

 A hidden benefit of using a VPN is the ability to download games before they’re released in your country.
 Publishers often stagger releases in different regions, switching downloads on in North America days or even weeks before Europe or Australia, for example.
 This is a major point of frustration with gamers, especially the ones who are always the last to get the newest titles.
 With a VPN, those frustrations are no more.

 To snag a game before its release in your country, all you have to do is change your VPN virtual location to a server where the game is already out.
 If a new title is weeks from release at home but already live in the US, just log into your VPN, set it to a North American server, then start the download.

 This early release trick also works across time zones.
 If a game releases worldwide at midnight on a certain day, you can start downloading hours early simply by switching VPN locations.
 You support game developers by purchasing titles upon release, and you don’t have to be a victim of region restrictions.

 Most gamers at least know someone who has been banned on a temporary or permanent basis.
 In most cases, well-meaning moderators and admins levy bans to discourage poor or abusive behavior and to enforce the rules, but sometimes innocent players can be unjustly targeted by overzealous individuals or faulty algorithms.